-- Schools As the national leader, and a globally significant player in EdTech, SCR has a good opportunity to enhance digital skills within the future workforce from an early age. - Universities SCR's university base is an important source of talent, with around 700 graduates in computer science and related subjects each year. - Apprenticeships Every year 1,200 people enrol on digitalrelated apprenticeships. - Further Education Almost 10,000 people in the SCR enrol on 'digital-related' education and training courses per year, primarily within SCR's Colleges.
-In addition, the City Region's UTCs' focus on engineering, digital, and manufacturing. - Informal Learning Many of the City Region's coding clubs and other informal activities are driven on a voluntary basis, often located within schools and public venues.
+- Schools As the national leader, and a globally significant player in EdTech, SY has a good opportunity to enhance digital skills within the future workforce from an early age.

+- Universities SY's university base is an important source of talent, with around 700 graduates in computer science and related subjects each year.

+- Apprenticeships Every year 1,200 people enrol on digital related apprenticeships.

+- Further Education Almost 10,000

+people in SY enrol on 'digital-related'

+education and training courses per year,

+primarily within SY's Colleges.
+In addition,

+the region's UTCs' focus on engineering,

+digital, and manufacturing.

+- Informal Learning Many of the region's coding clubs and other informal activities are driven on a voluntary basis, often located within schools and public venues.

 Some schools run free after school code clubs for 9 to 13-year olds, supported by organisations such as Raspberry Pi Foundations.

-7.1.3 Digital skills need to be embedded within the existing and future workforce

-The growth of our economy is strongly linked to the digital skills of the workforce.
-Digital technology and creative workers are highly skilled, with over 40% qualified to degree level or higher27.
-Forecasts also suggest that 10,000 new digital technology and creative sector employees will be needed by 2024 in SCR28, equivalent to around half of the whole digital workforce.
+7.1.3 Digital skills need to be embedded within the existing and future workforce sector employees will be needed by 2024 in SY28, equivalent to around half of the whole digital workforce.
 The pace of change means that all sectors will become 'digital' and will need to upskill their workers.
-This highlights challenges and opportunities for large employers and anchor institutions in the City Region.
+This highlights challenges and opportunities for large employers and anchor institutions in the region.